How to Send a cURL POST Request

 curl [request options] [URL] [other options]

-Some options, such as the aforementioned “–help”, allow you to perform actions without URLs, but they won’t be used to send a cURL POST request.
+Some options, such as the aforementioned --help, allow you to perform actions without URLs, but they won’t be used to send a POST request.
+There are three requirements for a POST request:

 1. -X and POST

-The former indicates you intend to send a request and the latter the request method.
+The former indicates you intend to send a request, and the latter the request method.

-2. -d and some string
+2. -d and Some String

 3. URL